ChinLabQMS/DMD-SDL/README.md

 - `PatternWindowMex("getStaticPatternPath")` - get the path of the static pattern loaded to the window if it is in static mode (empty if not in static mode)
 - `PatternWindowMex("getStaticPattern")` - get the static pattern loaded to the window
 - `PatternWindowMex("getStaticPatternRGB")` - get the static pattern in RGB format
+- `PatternWindowMex("getStaticPatternReal")` - get the static pattern in real-space format
+- `PatternWindowMex("getStaticPatternRealRGB")` - get the static pattern in real-space RGB format
 - `PatternWindowMex("getPatternCanvas")` - get the pattern canvas of the window, which should be in sync with window content in static mode
 - `PatternWindowMex("getPatternCanvasRGB")` - get the pattern canvas of the window in RGB format, which should be in sync with window content in static mode
 - `PatternWindowMex("getRealCanvas")` - get the real-space canvas of the window, which should be in sync with window content in static mode